 - b.
 If AFSC determines acres of an Insured Crop and the crop type and/or acres differ from those reported by the Insured, the following will apply: - i.
 When completing acceptance inspections, reseed inspections, unseeded inspections or acreage verification, AFSC will issue a revised Statement of Coverage and Premium based on the crop type and actual number of seeded acres calculated by AFSC and any Indemnity calculation shall be based on the crop type and actual acres determined. - ii.
-When completing all other inspections: - If the measured or established acreage is within Acreage Tolerance, there is no revision to the Statement of Coverage and Premium and the reported insured acres are used in the calculation of the Indemnity. - 2) If the measured acres are outside the Acreage Tolerance compared to acreage shown on the Land Report, AFSC may issue a revised Statement of Coverage and Premium and the Indemnity calculation shall be based on the actual number of Annual Crop seeded acres. - 3) AFSC is not obligated to pay an Indemnity on the additional acres if a loss has previously occurred. - 4) AFSC may remove the All Crops Insured Discount if additional acres are outside of Acreage Tolerance. - c.
+When completing all other inspections: - 1) AFSC is not obligated to pay an Indemnity on the additional acres if a loss has previously occurred. - 2) AFSC may remove the All Crops Insured Discount if additional acres are outside of Acreage Tolerance. - c.
 AFSC is not required or in any way obligated to revise or adjust its calculation of insured acres for any preceding year.